nanobox-io/nanobox-docs/source/scaling/how-to-scale.html.md

 ---
 title: How to Scale
+seo_title: How to Scale Docker Containers in Production
 description: Nanobox provides scaling controls that allow you to easily and quickly scale your app.
+keywords: scaling docker containers, scale in production, horizontal scaling, vertical scaling
 ---

 Nanobox provides scaling controls in your dashboard that allow you to scale your apps when necessary.
 Scaling controls are exposed by clicking the "Scale" button underneath a scalable server/component.